ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ### Privacy in SCT feedback {#privacy-SCTfeedback}

-HTTP clients which allow users to clear history or cookies associated with an origin MUST clear stored SCT's associated with the origin as well.
+HTTPS clients which allow users to clear history or cookies associated with an origin MUST clear stored SCT's associated with the origin as well.

 Auditors should treat all SCT's as sensitive data.
-SCT's received directly from an HTTP client, i.e. the auditor is a trusted auditor from the clients perspective, are especially sensitive.
+SCT's received directly from an HTTPS client are especially sensitive, since the auditor is a trusted by the client to not reveal their associations with servers.
 Auditors MUST NOT share such SCT's in any way, including sending them to an external log, without first mixing them with multiple other SCT's learned through submissions from multiple other clients.
 The details of mixing SCT's are TBD.

 There is a possible fingerprinting attack where a log issues a unique SCT for targeted log client(s).
-Colluding log and HTTP server operators could therefore be a threat to the privacy of HTTP clients.
-Given all the other opportunities for HTTP servers to fingerprint clients -- TLS session tickets, HPKP and HSTS headers, HTTP Cookies, etc. -- this is acceptable.
+A colluding log and HTTPS server operator could therefore be a threat to the privacy of an HTTPS client.
+Given all the other opportunities for HTTPS servers to fingerprint clients -- TLS session tickets, HPKP and HSTS headers, HTTP Cookies, etc. -- this is acceptable.